13-CF/afetch/README.md

 **A Disclaimer**

-I'm not very good at using git, and this is my first project using the git CLI, so there'll be a stupid amount of commits, and other commits that only change tiny details.
+I'm not very good at using git, and this is my first project using the git CLI, so there'll be a stupid amount of commits, and other commits with very minor changes to one or two files.